StarlingXWeb/starlingx-website/src/pages/blog/starlingx-vptg-april-2025-recap-part-2.md

   - 441 Tests executed in automation on AIO-SX -100% pass
   - 386 Tests executed in automation on AIO-DX -100% pass

 For the 11.0 cycle the team will keep the same cadence for sanity and regression testing as for previous cycles.
-For these methods they will use a new test framework, which they have been working on up until now, you can find some details about that in this article below.
+However, for these methods they will use a new test framework, which they have been working on up until now, you can find some details about that in this article below.

 ## Docs

 The documentation team is working on maintaining and improving the structure and format of the documentation to ensure that users and newcomers have a cohesive experience, and the large amount of documentation that the project has is easy to navigate.

 During the 10.0 release cycle the team made a lot of enhancements to the project’s documentation, including the Distributed Cloud Guide, Security Guide and REST API Reference Guide.
-They have also been working with the test team to test more of the documentation along with the code to make sure the content is updated and accurate.
+They were working with the test team to test more of the documentation along with the code and make sure the content is updated, accurate and easy to follow.

-During the current release cycle, contributors will be working on enhancing the documentation build process as well as to explore the possibility to generate the documentation for CLI commands in a more automated way.
-The team is also looking into restructuring the documentation a bit to make it easier to follow for users in various industry segments.
+During the current release cycle, contributors will be working on enhancing the documentation build process as well as to explore the possibility of generating the documentation for CLI commands in a more automated way.
+The team is also looking into restructuring the documentation a bit to make it easier to follow for users in different industry segments.

 ## Release